trueos/trueos-docs/trueos-handbook/preinstall.rst

 Periodically, the |sysadm|
 `Update Manager <https://sysadm.us/handbook/client/sysadmclient.html#update-manager>`_
-provides a patch which updates the operating system to include all of the new features and drivers.
-To have or test the latest features and drivers as they become available, and you can tolerate possible breakage caused by new features being available before the next STABLE release, use the UNSTABLE version.
+provides patches to update the operating system.
+To have or test the latest features and drivers as they become available, and you can tolerate possible breakage caused by new features being available before the next STABLE release, use the UNSTABLE update track.

+.. note:: All installation files are based off STABLE releases to TrueOS.
+By default, freshly installed TrueOS systems **only** obtain updates from the STABLE repository, but users can switch to the experimental UNSTABLE repository to test updates and bug fixes early.
+See the :ref:`Updating TrueOS` section for instructions on switching to the UNSTABLE update repository.

 Installation files can be downloaded from the
 `TrueOS® website <https://www.trueos.org/downloads/>`_ or the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_.

-.. note:: All installation files are based off STABLE releases to TrueOS.
-By default, fresh TrueOS installs **only** obtain updates from the STABLE repository, but users can switch to the experimental UNSTABLE repository to test updates and bug fixes early.
-See the :ref:`Updating TrueOS` section for instructions on switching to the UNSTABLE update repository.

-Several types of files are available for download.
-Before downloading a file, review these descriptions to see which one best suits your need:
+Several types of files are available for download:

+* **STABLE Install**: Any file with the naming convention *TrueOS-<year>-<month>-<day>-x64-<DVD/USB>.<iso/img>* are installation files based on the STABLE version of |trueos| created on the specific date.
+* **"latest" files**: These entries are symlinks to the latest TrueOS install files and should be ignored.

+Install files following the above naming conventions can also end with a variety of extensions:

-* Files beginning with :file:`TrueOS-Desktop` contain all of the information needed to install either a graphical desktop or command-line server using a graphical installer.
-If the file has an :file:`.iso` extension, it should be burned to a DVD media.
-If it has a :file:`img` extension, it should be burned to a USB stick.
+* **.iso**: If the file has an *.iso* extension, it should be burned to a DVD media or USB stick.
-  There will also be associated files with the same name but ending in an :file:`.md5` or :file:`.sha256` extension.
-Depending upon the current operating system and its tools, use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
-If a torrent is available, there will also be a file with the same name and a :file:`.torrent` extension.

-* Files beginning with :file:`TrueOS-Server` contain a command-line installer and are used to install a command-line version of a server.
-If the file has an :file:`.iso`  extension, it should be burned to a CD media.
-If it has an :file:`img` extension, it should be burned to a USB stick.
-There will also be associated files with the same name but ending in an :file:`.md5` or :file:`.sha256` extension.
-Depending upon the current operating system and its tools, use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
-If a torrent is available, there will also be a file with the same name and a :file:`.torrent` extension.
+* **.img**: If it has a *img* extension, it should be burned to a USB stick.
+* **.md5, .sha256, and .sig**: Depending upon the current operating system and its tools, use the value in any of these files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
+* **.torrent**: If a torrent is available, a file with the same name and a *.torrent* extension will be visible.

-If planning to install a graphical desktop, download the file with :file:`TrueOS-Desktop` in its name and either burn it to a DVD media or write it to a removable USB device.
+To install a graphical desktop, download the file ending in *DVD.iso* or *USB.img*.
+Then, depending on the file type, either burn it to a DVD media or write it to a removable USB device.

-If installing a command-line only server is preferred, either download a file beginning with :file:`TrueOS-Desktop` (to use the graphical installer) or :file:`TrueOS-Server` (to use the command-line installer).
+If installing a command-line only server is preferred, download and begin installing |trueos| in the same manner as the desktop, but choose the :guilabel:`Server` option in the installer.
-The :file:`TrueOS-Server` files are smaller and can fit on a CD.

 Refer to :ref:`Burning the Installation Media` for instructions on how to burn the downloaded file to bootable media.